High Point Market: Furniture cluster and niche city

-The High Point Market has been noted for being a significant part of the region's furniture "cluster," which was discussed by sociologist Richard Florida and initially by economist Michael Porter.
-The High Point Market has also been the focus of an extensive case study by urban sociologist John Joe Schlichtman.
-In this research, High Point's ability to capture the global furniture merchandising market is said to signal a new era in what is possible for small cities.
-Along these lines, he terms High Point a "Niche City", which is "a city that forges global centrality by creating an economic specialization in a specific segment of the global service economy."
+The High Point Market has been noted for being a significant part of the region's furniture business cluster, which was discussed by urbanist Richard Florida and initially by economist Michael Porter.
+The High Point Market's relationship to downtown High Point is the focus of the book Showroom City by urban sociologist John Joe Schlichtman.
+Describing its ability to capture the global furniture merchandising market, Schlichtman describes High Point as a "niche city" or "a city that forges global centrality by creating an economic specialization in a specific segment of the global service economy."